-Champion each breed

-Grand Champion Rabbit
+Champion each breed Grand Champion Rabbit

 - 1. All rabbits must be pre-entered July 1 through July 20 (by July 20) online at http://andersoncofair.fairentry.com.
 This is needed for pen assignment. - 2.
-Rabbits must be in place by 11:30 a.m., Tuesday of fair week.
+Rabbits must be in place by 8 p.m. on Monday of fair week.
 Judging begins after 4-H rabbits. - 3.
-Only rabbits of outstanding quality, health and vigor will be allowed to enter. - Each exhibitor is responsible for the care of his/her rabbits.
-Two entries per class allowed. - Only breeds recognized by the American Rabbit Breeders Association are eligible for Grand Champion rabbit overall and to exhibit at the State Fair. - 6.
+Only rabbits of outstanding quality, health and vigor will be allowed to enter. - 4.
+Each exhibitor is responsible for the care of his/her rabbits.
+Two entries per class allowed. - 5.
+Only breeds recognized by the American Rabbit Breeders Association are eligible for Grand Champion rabbit overall and to exhibit at the State Fair. - 6.
 Each rabbit is to be legibly and permanently tattooed in its left ear for identification. - 7.
-Senior rabbits are eight months of age and over for breeds with Intermediate classes; six months and over for all other breeds. - Intermediate rabbits are six to eight months of age only for breeds designated with a \ or ▲. - 9.
+Senior rabbits are eight months of age and over for breeds with Intermediate classes, six months and over for all other breeds. - 8.
+Intermediate rabbits are six to eight months of age only for breeds designated with a \ or . - 9.
 Junior rabbits are under six months of age all breeds.

-Designated breeds eligible for pre-junior (under three months) - 10.
-Pre-Junior rabbits are under three months of age only for breeds designated with a \.
+Designated breeds eligible for pre-junior (under three months).